BOLANKHAN/Sir-BOLANKHAN/README.md

 # Sir-BOLANKHAN
-This is my first Git Repository in GitHub.
+This is my first Git Repository.
+Author BOLANKHAN